 Finally, look at complementary businesses in your field.
 Perhaps a local nutritionist is looking for affiliates for an online course that would go really well with your personal training programme.
 A Google search can throw up all sorts of interesting results here.
 Once you've found some likely candidates, reach out to introduce yourself and find out how you can register as an affiliate.

-Once you've got yourself registered and you have your unique affiliate links, you'll need to add them to your website and content.
+Step two Once you've got yourself registered and you have your unique affiliate links, you'll need to add them to your website and content.
 Take a look at any existing resources pages or recommendations you have on your site and update those links!
 If you don't already have a resources section on your site then now is the perfect time to set one up.
 Pick out your favourite products – the ones that suit your business and that your customers will benefit from – and make a list.
 Don't forget to use your new affiliate links!

-Promote, promote, promote!
+Step three Promote, promote, promote!
 Once you've got your list of recommendations ready, make sure you tell your customers about it.
 Blog about it, talk about it social media, add it to your email signature and your newsletter, etc etc. Any time you recommend a product, make sure you use your affiliate link.